Kelly Ripa Shares Rare Hot Tub Video With 18-Year-Old Daughter Lola

 Lola’s presence on her mother’s Instagram has proven somewhat explosive this year – enough to make People‘s headlines.
 In June, this teenager finally gave her mother the green light to go ahead and post “prom” photos (seen above), although the caption from Kelly made it clear that Lola is a cautious one when it comes to social media.
 Lola herself has an Instagram account that’s on lockdown, with fans needing to follow it in order to view any images.

 Kelly and Mark may not come with a Kardashian-West level of glam, but their status as one of Hollywood’s longest-lasting couples renders them unique and much-loved.
 The two have been married for over 23 years.
-Lola is the couple’s eldest child, with brothers Joaquin and Michael joining her to form the family of five.
+Lola is the couple’s middle child.
+The family of five also includes her brothers, Joaquin and Michael.

 Kelly’s video may not remain live for long, but followers of this mother’s account are likely glad that she posted it.